debbie-herridge/bee-inkspired/README.md

 ![Am I responsive image of website](/static/assets/images/am-i-responsive.jpeg)

-Bee Inkspired is the homepage for Olivia Harpers tattoo business, it showcases her work and allows her and her customers a place to manage appointment bookings and deal with enquires.
+Bee Inkspired is the homepage for Olivia Harper's tattoo business, it showcases her work and allows her and her customers a place to manage appointment bookings and deal with enquiries.
 The website is themed around her brand and logo.

-The live link can be found [here]()!
+The live link can be found [here](https://bee-inkspired-a51d6678dda0.herokuapp.com/)!

 # Table of Contents